kopchik/go-to-live-kata/README.md

 WordPress version (and some other settings) can be specified in `salt/srv/_grains/wp_settings.py` .
 There are some nice dependencies so that, e.g., nginx will be restarted if its configuration is changed.
 For security I disabled default sites of nginx and php-fpm.
+There are only nginx and ssh are reachable from outside.

 ## Some Quirks